botpress/botpress/README.md

 <a href='http://botpress.io'><img src='/assets/screenshot-ui.png'></a>
 # <a href='http://botpress.io'><img src='https://httpsimage.com/img/botpress-logo-120.png' height='60'></a>

 Botpress is an open-source bot creation tool written in Javascript.
 It is powered by a rich set of open-source (and proprietary) modules built by the community.
+In fact, Botpress is a tool that helps creating awesome chatbots and have total control over it.

+## ALPHA TESTERS

+Important: **Make sure to join the official Facebook Group (https://www.facebook.com/groups/656491441198667/)!**

 ## Vision & Mission

-Botpress is on a mission to make bots ubiquitous and profitable for everybody.
+Botpress is on mission to make bots ubiquitous and profitable for everybody.
+At Botpress, we think that using close source building tools is not the right way to build awesome chatbots.
+To be able to create something great, it's important to have full control over it ant it's exactly what Botpress offers!

 ## Target audience

-## ALPHA TESTERS

-Important: **Make sure to join the official Facebook Group (https://www.facebook.com/groups/656491441198667/)!**
+Botpress is at an early stage and we are looking for **node developers** to build new modules, create chatbots and help the community to build something **huge**...
+Everyone will benefits to have a powerful open-source tool with a wide variety of specialized modules.

 ## Installation